+Interconnecting Large Load Entity (ILLE)

+Any Entity that has submitted a request to interconnect a Large Load to the ERCOT system.

 Subsynchronous Oscillation (SSO)

 Coincident oscillation occurring between two or more Transmission Elements or Generation Resources at a natural harmonic frequency lower than the normal operating frequency of the ERCOT System (60 Hz).

+Induction Generator Effect (IGE)

+An electrical phenomenon in which a resonance involving a Generation Resource or Load and a series compensated transmission system results in electrical self-excitation of the Generation Resource or Load at a subsynchronous frequency.

+Subsynchronous Control Interaction (SSCI)

+The interaction between a series capacitor compensated transmission system and the control system of Generation Resources or Load.

+Subsynchronous Ferroresonance (SSFR)

+Coincident oscillation occurring between a transformer and a series capacitor-compensated transmission system at a natural harmonic frequency lower than the normal operating frequency of the ERCOT System (60 Hz).

 Subsynchronous Resonance (SSR)

 Coincident oscillation occurring between Generation Resources and a series capacitor compensated transmission system at a natural harmonic frequency lower than the normal operating frequency of the ERCOT System (60 Hz), including the following types of interactions:

+Torque Amplification

+An interaction between one or more Generation Resources and a series compensated transmission system in which the response results in higher transient torque during or after disturbances than would otherwise occur.

 Torsional Interaction

-Torsional Interaction is the interplay between mechanical system of a turbine generator and a series compensated transmission system.
+Torsional Interaction is the interplay between the mechanical system of a turbine generator and a series compensated transmission system.

-Induction Generator Effect (IGE)

-An electrical in which a resonance involving a Generation Resource and a series compensated transmission system results in electrical self-excitation of the Generation Resource at a subsynchronous frequency.

-Torque Amplification

-An interaction between Generation Resources and a series compensated transmission system in which the response results in higher transient torque during or after disturbances than would otherwise occur.

-Subsynchronous Control Interaction (SSCI)

-The interaction between a series capacitor compensated transmission system and the control system of Generation Resources.

-Subsynchronous Resonance (SSR) Countermeasures
+Subsynchronous Oscillation (SSO) Countermeasures

-Any equipment or any procedure to mitigate the SSR vulnerability, including but not limited to the following types of countermeasures:
+Any equipment or any procedure to mitigate the SSO vulnerability, including but not limited to the following types of countermeasures:

-Subsynchronous Resonance (SSR) Protection
+Subsynchronous Oscillation (SSO) Protection

-A countermeasure that includes, but is not limited to, disconnecting the affected Generation Resource.
+A countermeasure that includes, but is not limited to, disconnecting the affected equipment, Load, or Generation Resource.

-Subsynchronous Resonance (SSR) Mitigation
+Subsynchronous Oscillation (SSO) Mitigation

-A countermeasure that includes, but is not limited to, equipment installation, controller adjustment, or a procedure to mitigate the SSR vulnerability without disconnecting the affected Generation Resources.
+A countermeasure that includes, but is not limited to, equipment installation, controller adjustment, or a procedure to mitigate the SSO vulnerability without disconnecting the affected equipment, Load, or Generation Resources.

 2.2 ACRONYMS AND ABBREVIATIONS

+ILLE Interconnecting Large Load Entity

+LLIS Large Load Interconnection Study

+RCL Registered Curtailable Load

+SSFR Subsynchronous Ferroresonance

 3.1.1 Role of ERCOT

 (1) ERCOT shall coordinate and use reasonable efforts, consistent with Good Utility Practice, to accept, approve or reject all requested Outage plans for maintenance, repair, and construction of both Transmission Facilities and Resources within the ERCOT System.
 ERCOT may reject an Outage plan under certain circumstances, as set forth in these Protocols.